JedrickZablan/chem274b_final/README.md

 - Makefile: Makefile commands to compile C++ programs in the root directory.

 - FinalProject_Assessment.pdf: Responses for Part 2 and Part 3 of final project

+#Grading

+PART 1

+LO1:
+LO2:

+Did not write test for rules
+Implementing a cell data structure could've been more readable. a struct with one int state for example Rule could've also been implemented as a data structure

+PART 2

+LO1:
+LO2:

+Application building.
+Makefiles and correct done efficiently
+Visualization working